kyma-project/kyma/docs/application-connector-compass-mode/01-01-application-connector.md

 title: Overview
 ---

->**CAUTION:** Documentation in this directory is under development so some information may not be up-to-date.
+>**CAUTION:** Documentation in this directory is under development, so some information may not be up-to-date.

 The Application Connector (AC) is a custom, in-house built Kyma component that allows you to connect with external solutions.
 No matter if you want to integrate an on-premise or a cloud system, the integration process does not change, which allows to avoid any configuration or network-related problems.